Graf PVCu Welded Windows and Doors: The Ultimate Guide to uPVC Joint Types

 📌 Key Takeaways

-• The “Ugly Groove”: Standard uPVC windows have a visible 3mm groove at the corner (sprue) which collects dirt.
+• The “Ugly Groove”: Standard uPVC windows have a visible 3mm groove at the corner which collects dirt.

-If you look closely at a standard uPVC window, you will see a small groove (approx 3-4mm wide) running diagonally across the corner weld.
-This is where the excess plastic was “knifed” off during manufacturing.
+For decades, uPVC windows have had a tell-tale sign that revealed they weren’t timber: the corner joint.
+If you look closely at a standard uPVC window, you will see a small groove running diagonally across the corner weld where excess plastic was “knifed” off.
+But technology has moved on.
+Enter the Graf Weld.

 1. The Standard 45° Mitre Weld (The Old Way)

-Close up of standard white uPVC window weld showing visible grooved corner line
+Standard white uPVC window weld showing visible grooved corner line

 Standard Weld: Note the visible diagonal groove where dirt can collect.